Disputes Guide

 Disputes API

-Using the 29 Next Admin API, you can create and manage disputes programmatically from any third party application.
-See Disputes API Guide for more.
+Using the 29 Next Admin API, developers can create and manage disputes programmatically from any third party application - see Disputes Service Apps API Guide.

 Last updated